 To make the ginger and molasses cookies:

 Step 1: Make the cookie dough.
 Whisk dry and wet mixtures in separate bowls.
-Mix the wet into the dry slowly until everything is fully incorporated.
+Mix the wet into the dry ingredients slowly until everything is fully incorporated in a large bowl.
 Place the cookie dough in the fridge to help it firm up.

 Step 2: Shape the dough and coat in sugar.
 Roll the chilled cookie dough into 1-inch balls and roll each one in granulated sugar.
 Place the cookies on a parchment-lined baking sheet.

 Step 6: Bake the cookies.
-Place the cookies in the oven and bake until they’re cracked and crinkled.
+Place the cookie sheet in the oven and bake until they’re cracked and crinkled.
 Let them cool on a wire rack while you make the ice cream.

 To make horchata ice cream: